Glasgow Sustainable Policy and Action Plan

 There are many actions that your business can benefit from quickly which are simple and cost little or nothing.

-Plate up for Glasgow is a hospitality industry led month-long campaign in the lead up to COP26.
-The campaign will look to encourage Glasgow based businesses within the food and drink sector to offer diners a zero-waste dining option throughout the campaign period.
-If you are a Glasgow based business looking to drive revenue, footfall and sustainability within the hospitality and food service sector visit the Plate Up for Glasgow website to find out more and register your interest.
+Plate up for Glasgow was a hospitality industry led month-long campaign in the lead up to COP26.
+The campaign encouraged Glasgow based businesses within the food and drink sector to offer diners a zero-waste dining option throughout the campaign period.
+If you are a Glasgow based business looking to drive revenue, footfall and sustainability within the hospitality and food service sector.
+Be inspired to be more circular in your business on the Plate up for Glasgow website.

 Green Tourism's expert advice, eco-development programmes and internationally respected accreditation scheme have helped thousands of businesses adopt greener working practices, saving them money and making a real difference to the environment.